-After regular vaginal delivery, you will be in a hospital for 24 to 48 hours.
-If you have a C-section, then you will usually be there for three to four days.
+After a regular vaginal delivery, you will be in a hospital for 24 to 48 hours.
+If you have a C-section delivery, then you will usually be there for three to four days.
 Before you leave, your child will receive a hearing test, in which he will wear a pair of headphones and in response to the sound, an audiologist will monitor the brain waves.
 He will also be weighed, and you may know that his weight has dropped from birth.
 Do not worry, the fluid is running in its blood vessels from its blood vessels, increasing its blood pressure and promoting oxygen flow in their organs.
 He is presenting extra fluid, which causes a 5 to 7 percent drop in the weight of his birth, but he will gain weight after a few days of eating.

 No home feels really ready.
 “Try to relax.
 Before you know that you will be parenting.”